codelittinc/incubator-resources/best_practices/software_engineering_requirements.md

 * How to read documentation and debug

     * Small note on this: Google is not bad.
 Google is your friend.
-HOWEVER, and this is a big "however," Google to *understand* the *core* reason your code is failing.
-Do NOT Google just to copy and paste someone else’s code.
-If you work with Ruby, understand what causes a NoMethod Error on a nil object for example.
-With Javascript, understand what causes the object to be undefined.
-This will make you a better programmer and better at debugging.
+HOWEVER, and this is a big "however," Google to *understand* the *core reason* your code is failing.
+Do NOT Google just to copy and paste someone else’s fix.
+If you work with Ruby, understand what causes a `NoMethod Error` on a nil object for example.
+With Javascript, understand what causes the object to be `undefined`.
+With Python, understand a `TypeError: 'str' object` is probably because strings are immutable data types.
+Et cetera.
+Understanding errors and why they commonly occur, will make you a better programmer, better at debugging, and give you more insight into the language/framework.

     * Same goes for documentation: Documentation almost always > tutorials.
 Tutorials are great to get the basics of something up and running, but they often skim over the why something works the way it works.